Indu4191/Projects/ARIMA lab/readme.md

-sale.jpg

-Analysing weekly Walmart sales data over a two year period from 2010 to 2012.The most common application for AR, ARMA, and ARIMA models is inventory planning.
+Analysing weekly Walmart sales data over a two year period from 2010 to 2012.The most common application for AR, ARMA, and ARIMA models is inventory plann

-So, the main focus is to
+So, the main f

 - Record any observed trends in the data,
 - Produce a trained model to predict future sales numbers